alexisfrutosgallardo/alexisfrutosgallardo/README.md

 <h1 align="center">Hi 👋, I'm <a href="https://100rabhcsmc.github.io/Me.io/" target="blank">
 Alexis</a></h1>
-<h3 align="center">I am a Systems Analyst from Paraguay with more than 3 years of experience in the area and a beginner in data analysis. &#127470;&#127475</h3>
+<h3 align="center">I am a Systems Analyst from Paraguay with more than 3 years of experience in the area and a beginner in Data Analysis. &#127470;&#127475</h3>

 <a target="_blank" align="center">
   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">